zekink/dotfiles/README.md

 ## fish requirements

-To get fish to work as on my system, you need to add nerd fonts and also configure iTerm2 slightly.
+To get fish to look like on my system, you need to add nerd fonts and add an iTerm2 theme.

 To install fonts